-Another option in the world of RAW photo editors, Luminar has a unique way of handling photo editing.
-Available both on Mac and PC, Luminar has an interface unlike other major editors and is more intuitive and smarter than many others, too.
-Additionally, it’s inexpensive, and you can pay once and enjoy it forever.
+Another option in the world of RAW photo editors, Luminar Neo has a unique way of handling post-processing.
+Available both on Mac and Windows, Luminar Neo has an interface unlike other major editors and is more intuitive and smarter than many others, too.
+Additionally, it’s affordable, and you can choose the subscription suitable for your needs or buy a lifetime lisence.
 The best part?
 It comes with a free trial.

-Luminar puts a variety of filters and sliders at your fingertips.
-A special RAW Develop filter makes it a great RAW image editor.
-Both beginner and professional photographers recommend Luminar and are satisfied with the results.
-With Luminar, you can adjust brightness and contrast, pull highlights and shadows, adjust the white balance, remove noise, and do so much more before converting RAW files to JPEG.
+Luminar Neo puts a variety of filters and sliders at your fingertips.
+Both beginner and professional photographers recommend Luminar Neo and are satisfied with the results.
+With Luminar Neo, you can adjust brightness and contrast, pull highlights and shadows, adjust the white balance, remove noise, and do so much more before converting RAW files to JPEG.

 Photo by Evgeny Tchebotarev

-Another great feature that’s available with the Luminar 3.1.0 update is the ability to organize your JPEG and RAW photography in your library.
+Another great feature that’s available with the Luminar Neo is the ability to organize your JPEG and RAW photography in your library.
 If your camera captures RAW and JPEG files at the same time, now you can easily organize these seemingly identical photos in a more convenient way.
-In Luminar, you can view them as a single image but switch between versions easily.
-You can also organize and rate pairs simultaneously in this RAW editor, no matter your view preferences.
+In Luminar Neo, you can view them as a single image but switch between versions easily.

-Luminar has excellent filters and presets that you can use if you’re running short on time and wish to achieve a certain look.
+Luminar Neo has excellent tools and presets that you can use if you’re running short on time and wish to achieve a certain look.

-Let’s learn how to edit RAW images in Luminar.
+Let’s learn how to edit RAW images in Luminar Neo.
 It’s easy thanks to the RAW Develop filter.
 Just click on Add Filters and find the Develop filter in the Essentials filter tab.
 You’ll see that the Develop filter is organized into three categories:

 For example, you can easily salvage an underexposed photo by using the exposure, highlights, and contrast slider.